josedaniel-cb/ire-forms/README.md

 })
 ```

-Its possible to subscribe externally
+Its possible to subscribe in a (?) way

 ```ts
 form.fields.firstName.valueStateChanges.subscribe(